Justice Department probes Catholic Church sex abuse in Pennsylvania

 The report cited 301 priests, some of whom have died.

+“This is a first.
+Federal law enforcement has been awfully silent on the Catholic abuse problem, and it’s about time,” said Anne Barrett-Doyle, co-director of BishopAccountability.org, a U.S.-based resource center that tracks cases of clerical abuse worldwide.

+She said the only other U.S. federal probe was of a bishop in Boston in the early 2000s.

-In September, U.S. Catholic bishops said they would set up a hotline for accusations of sexual abuse against clergy members and lay persons employed by the Church.
+In September, U.S. Catholic bishops said they would set up a hotline for accusations of sexual abuse against bishops and other church leaders, or allegations of cover ups by such people.

-Reporting by Bernie Woodall in Fort Lauderdale, Florida; Writing by Andrew Hay Editing by Lisa Shumaker
+Reporting by Bernie Woodall in Fort Lauderdale, Florida; Writing by Andrew Hay; Editing by Lisa Shumaker and Toni Reinhold